 ***The material contained in this website is for informational purposes only.
 Reading the pages of this website does not create an attorney-client relationship.
 Please consult a lawyer for legal advice in your particular situation.

 Your case is over in District Court, but something doesn't seem right...

 An appeal in Minnesota means taking your case out of the hands of a District Court Judge and presenting it to a panel of judges at the Minnesota Court of Appeals.
 While the courts have removed barriers to handling one's own appeal, it is still a complicated process fraught with pitfalls.
 It is highly advisable to hire an attorney to help.

-I have argued before the Court of Appeals in both civil and criminal cases, in a variety of areas.
-Effective appellate practice requires communicating your argument clearly and concisely to the judges and then reinforcing it through oral argument.
+I have argued before the Court of Appeals in both civil and criminal cases, as well as the Minnesota Supreme Court.
+Effective appellate practice requires making your client's case clearly and concisely through briefing, and then reinforcing it through oral argument.
 Unlike matters before District Courts, the record is closed and all the evidence has been entered.

 I CAN HELP.